 For either of the above please speak to the reception team for further information on how to book one of these appointments.

-Saturday morning face to face appointments
+Saturday and Sunday morning face to face appointments

 Rutland Lodge Medical Practice, Scott Hall Road, Leeds, LS7 3DR